 Additionally, anglers who find moving water associated with rainfall-runoff should give these areas a cast or two.
 Very effectively utilized both live and artificial baits in the above mentioned areas.
 Golden shiners are the live bait of choice by most anglers, although spinner-baits (white, white/Chartreuse or yellow skirted), lip-less crank-baits (chrome or shad colored), and plastic worms (black, black grape, black/blue, and June bug colored) will account for a fair share of the catches.

 Best Times to Fish Lake Toho

 You should always factor in weather conditions; the time of day and weather can affect your fishing success.
-Most of the bass population on Lake Toho likes to spawn in February and March.
+Most of the bass population likes to spawn in February and March.
 They move away from shallow areas and into the Kissimmee grass or hydrilla throughout the lake after living in shallow.
 Excellent summer fishing spots include Big Grassy, Browns Point, and Lanier Point.
 The lake’s north shore has tall grasses, often concealing large bass populations ready to bite.

 Panfish Fishing Tips

 If crappie fishing is your thing, get your fishing boat and hit Canoe Creek in Lake Cypree or Southport Canal.
 Primetime on Lake Toho is February for crappie; Missouri minnows are best, but long-lining white, green, and yellow jigs around Marker 29.
 The jigs and minnows can be purchased at any website or fish camps around the lake.